 by sending it by post to the member at the address recorded for the member on the register of members; or

-by email or facsimile transmission.
+by email or equivalent transmission.

 Subrule (1) does not apply to notice given under rule 59.

 Any notice required to be given to the Association or the Committee may be given—